-The California Air Resources Board’s (CARB) proposed Clean Transit regulations are coming fast.
+The California Air Resources Board’s (CARB) proposed Innovative Clean Transit regulations could be coming fast.
 Is your transit agency ready?
-Did you know - according to the proposed regulations, 100% of transit buses must be zero-emission by 2040.
+Did you know - according to the proposed regulations, 100% of new transit bus purchases will be zero-emission by 2029.

 As a public transit leader, you know that zero emission buses are critical to the future of transit.
 And you know about battery electric buses.
 But what do you know about the other electric bus: the fuel cell electric bus?